rmi7/minimal-market/avoiding_common_attacks.md

 The tests also contain features which are not yet implemented in the ui (emergency stop, update store/product).

+A more detailed explanation of what each test does can be seen from the test's name.

 ## 3. Make use of open-source solidity modules

 [`zeppelin-solidity`](https://github.com/OpenZeppelin/openzeppelin-solidity) (installed using `npm`).